lemotdesign/one-click-hugo-cms/site/content/pest-inspections/_index.md

       Choose Conquer Termites for 'peace of mind' and the best pest service on the Gold Coast!
     imageUrl: img/conquer-termites-gold-coast-best-pest-control-company.png
-  - heading: "You can trust Conquer Termites for your termite inspection and treatment needs. "
-    text: Our team of fully licensed technicians are experts in the field, with exceptional skills and extensive experience to deliver reliable termite detection and effective treatment solutions.
-    imageUrl: img/conquer-termites-gold-coast-team.png
   - heading: Found Termites – What should I do?
     imageUrl: img/found-termites-three-step-process.jpg
     text: >-